 If you are worried, talk to your doctor.
-You can also call our Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre to speak to a cancer nurse.
-You might like to make some lifestyle changes while you're waiting for treatment.
+You can also call our Support Line on 1800 200 700 or visit a Daffodil Centre to speak to a cancer nurse.

+You might like to focus on your own health while you're waiting for treatment.
 This can help you prepare for your treatment and feel more in control.